Digital Play Therapy

 Online Course- Webinar Recording

-- Explain one component of the prescriptive nature of digital play therapy.
+- Explain one component of the prescriptive nature of technology in play therapy.

 - Identify at least one Therapeutic Power of Play’s core agent of change